adam-harmasz/web_crawler/README.md

 ### GETTING STARTED

+1. Checking Python version.
-1. To be able to use this script you'll need to have Python installed, you can check whether you have it installed or not by typing in terminal:
+    - To be able to use this script you'll need to have Python installed, you can check whether you have it installed or not by typing in terminal:
 `python3 --version`
 or:
 `python --version`
-This script was written using version 3.7.0, buy it should work with 3.6 version as well.
+    - This script was written using version 3.7.0 and it is advised to use the same version, but script should work with 3.6 version as well.
-If you don't have Python installed you can go to [Python.org](https://www.python.org/downloads/) to download it.
+    - If you don't have Python installed you can go to [Python.org](https://www.python.org/downloads/) to download it.

 1. Creating Virtual Environment
     - To create a virtual environment, decide upon a directory where you want to place it, and run the venv module as a script with the directory path: